ryverine/Word-Guess-Game/README.md

 ### isValidInput(theInput)

 This function takes a string argument (the result of keyUp) and compares it to the predefined accpted input values (A - Z).
 A boolean value is returned.

-..* If a match is found in the acceptedInput array, return true.
+ * If a match is found in the acceptedInput array, return true.

-..* If a mathc is not found, return false.
+ * If a mathc is not found, return false.

 ### buildWordArray()

 This function was added to provide some replay value.
 Instead of hard coding an array of words to use as the secret word, this function puts the predefined words into an array at a random order and then returns that new array.
 Two consecutive games will most likey not have the same order of words.

+### buildWordArray(numOfElements)

+The diffrence between this function and buildWordArray() is that a larger pool of words is provided, and we randomly select words based on the value of numOfElements.
+This means that it is almost impossible two games to have the same list of words in the same order.

 ### getSecretWord(indexOfWord)